incisrdg/BB510-610_fall_2025/README.md

-❕You can access the materials and required information for each week in the corresponding section.
+❗️ You can access the materials and required information for each week in the corresponding section.
 You are kindly requested to review materials before coming to class.
-Please check them regularly to keep up with the updates❕
+Please check them regularly to keep up with the updates. ❗️

-## ⬇️ Below are some general suggestions for this course:
+## ⬇️ Below are some general requirements/suggestions for this course:

-✅ For structure visualization as well as some basic calculations, please set up UCSF ChimeraX and VMD from the following links.
+✅ For structure visualization as well as some basic calculations, please set up UCSF ChimeraX and/or VMD from the following links.

 UCSF ChimeraX: https://www.cgl.ucsf.edu/chimera/download.html
 VMD: https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD